avengineers/spl-core/docs/internals/index.rst

 A component docs target ``<component>_docs`` will be created automatically if there is an index.rst file in the component ``doc`` directory.
 Only the files included in the ``doc`` folder are part of the report.
 Therefore, there will be no traceability to IDs from ``src`` or ``test``.

 Execution steps:

 * we need to create config.json
 * we need to create an index.rst file which includes
     * component detailed design rst file
 * we need to call sphinx-build "pipenv run sphinx-build -b html . build/<Variant>/test/src/<Component>/docs/html"
-    * source directory is always a projet root directory and output directory is build/<Variant>/test/src/<Component>/docs/
+    * source directory is always a project root directory and output directory is build/<Variant>/test/src/<Component>/docs/

 Component Reports CMake Target